rust-lang/book/src/ch20-02-advanced-traits.md

 ```

 For associated functions that aren’t methods, there would not be a `receiver`:
-there would only be the list of other arguments.
+There would only be the list of other arguments.
 You could use fully qualified
 syntax everywhere that you call functions or methods.
 However, you’re allowed
 to omit any part of this syntax that Rust can figure out from other information
 in the program.
 You only need to use this more verbose syntax in cases where